 About The Project

-St. Joseph’s is a residential campus in the Fruitvale District of Oakland, California which was built on the site of the prominent and rehabilitated St. Joseph’s Home for the Aged, originally opened in 1913.
+St. Joseph’s, a BRIDGE Housing property, is a residential campus in the Fruitvale District of Oakland, California which was built on the site of the prominent and rehabilitated St. Joseph’s Home for the Aged, originally opened in 1913.

 Argus had the challenge of uniting three very different, but prominent components of the St. Joseph’s historic property: the campus, the historic senior building and a more modern new family apartment building.
 It was important to honor the historic aspects, while bridging the modern features to build a cohesive sense of place that elevates the sense of home to a variety of residents within the diverse and vibrant Fruitvale community.